Can Medical Waste Be Turned Into Energy?

 The Stages Of Gasification

-Drying is what we commonly understand.
-Excess moisture is drawn from the feedstock with heat.
+Drying Excess moisture is drawn from the feedstock with heat.

-Pyrolysis is best understood as charring.
-The dried feedstock is fed into a low oxygen environment where high heat converts it into charcoal.
+Pyrolysis The dried feedstock is fed into a low oxygen environment where high heat converts it into charcoal.
+This is much like a charring process.

-Combustion is when the charcoal burns in an oxygenated chamber.
-That is the easy explanation, however.
-Volatile gasses are created during pyrolysis.
-Those gasses release heat when they move from a low-oxygen environment and mix with oxygen in a high-oxygen environment.
-The charcoal is burned, releasing water vapor and carbon dioxide as waste.
+Combustion The charcoal created in the previous stage burns in an oxygenated chamber.
+Volatile gasses are created during pyrolysis, and those gasses release heat when they move from a low-oxygen environment and mix with oxygen in a high-oxygen environment.
+The charcoal is then burned, releasing water vapor and carbon dioxide as waste.

-Reduction is the opposite of combustion.
-It takes combustion waste and removes the oxygen from the water vapor and carbon dioxide, creating more volatile gasses.
+Reduction Once the combustion waste is created, the oxygen from the water vapor and carbon dioxide is removed, creating more volatile gasses.
 Reduction co-occurs with combustion in a dynamic balance.